 For many employees, working at a nonprofit is an opportunity to make a living while doing something they are passionate about.
 In fact, 90% of employees say they are willing to take a pay cut if it means doing meaningful work.
 Working at a nonprofit often means giving back in some way and seeing your efforts drive important results.
 But if the work is so meaningful, why do so many people quit nonprofit jobs?
-Below are the top reasons why employees leave, and what this means for your organization.
+Below are the top reasons why employees leave including a nonprofit organization icon, and what this means for your organization.

 There is Limited Opportunity for Growth